Watercolor Effects for Your iPhone Photos

 When you’ve finished applying effects, you can save your final work of art to your photo roll or off to the social media world to share with Instagram, Twitter, or Tumblr.

-I found a couple of great visual tutorials out there to help you get up to speed with the basics and seeing examples.
+I found a great visual tutorial to help you get up to speed with the basics.

 I hope you have fun experimenting with your photos and would love to hear what you think about Waterlogue.

 What innovative apps are you using?
-I love apps under $5, like this one, that don’t break the budget.
+I love apps under $5, like this one, that won’t break the budget.
 Drop me a line in the comments field and let me know.